waocats/crabgo/src/doc/src/reference/resolver.md

 # Dependency Resolution

-One of Cargo's primary tasks is to determine the versions of dependencies to use based on the version requirements specified in each package.
+One of Crabgo's primary tasks is to determine the versions of dependencies to use based on the version requirements specified in each package.
 This process is called "dependency resolution" and is performed by the "resolver".
-The result of the resolution is stored in the `Cargo.lock` file which "locks" the dependencies to specific versions, and keeps them fixed over time.
+The result of the resolution is stored in the `Crabgo.lock` file which "locks" the dependencies to specific versions, and keeps them fixed over time.

 The resolver attempts to unify common dependencies while considering possibly